einav242/star_tracker/README.md

 ## Overview
 This code is a Python implementation of a program that detects stars in two images and matches them based on their coordinates.
+This project uses the "raznak" algo.

 ## Requirements
 This code requires the following Python packages: